ropensci/circle/README.md

 # circle

-R API client package for the Circle CI REST API
+R client package for the Circle CI REST API

 ## What works